 Instead of relying on antibiotics, take 1 tsp of coconut oil at least three times/daily (more is better!).
 Coconut oil is highly antimicrobial.

 Monolaurin is another supplement that can be helpful in treating UTIs, particularly those that are caused by bacteria other than E. coli.
 Monolaurin is a form of lauric acid, which is the predominant fatty acid in coconut and palm kernel oils (and is also present in human breast milk!).
-It offers potent support for immune health without adversely affecting beneficial intestinal flora.
+It offers potent antimicrobial and immune health support without adversely affecting beneficial intestinal flora.
 It also contains vitamin C for added immune benefit.
 Take 2 capsules daily.

 Last but not least?
 Eliminate ALL sugars & refined carbohydrates from your diet — they feed the pathogenic bacteria and make the situation way worse (and remember: alcohol counts as a sugar!).
 Make sure to eat a rainbow of fruits & veggies, plenty of healthy fats from coconut products, wild caught fish, avocado, olives, nuts and seeds, the highest quality protein you can afford, and drink bone broth daily.
 Along with your probiotic, eat plenty of naturally fermented foods like kombucha, kimchi, pickles, sauerkraut, and kefir water.